jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-03-rucksackinator.md

 ---
 ### Source: [Rucksack Reorganization](https://adventofcode.com/2022/day/3)

+## Part 1

-#### **Part 1:** Take a list of characters.
+> Take a list of characters.
 For each line, split the line exactly in half and find the one character that's in both halves.
 Assign a-z to values 1-26 and A-Z to 27-52.
 Sum these values.

 <!--more-->